Team: 3 UX / UI Designers

 Key learning: There are multiple ways to build trust!

 There are still opportunities for this site to improve.
 I would love to get this in front of the stakeholder to get additional feedback.
 In addition, I'd love to add additional interactions to delight the user.
-In addition, I was challenged by the idea of making multiple, complex donation options simple.
+Finally, I was challenged by the idea of making multiple, complex donation options simple.
 I would love to further iterate on what I created to make the process as simple and transparent as possible for the user.